MathieuFortune/mathieufortune.github.io/company.md

 __Led the design overhaul of a SaaS platform__ for an ed-tech start-up serving 2M users over 180+ higher-ed institutions across the U.S. ;

-__Spearheaded the development and maintained a design system__ used by 20+ product and engineering team members ;
+__Spearheaded the development and maintained a design system__ used by 30+ team members ;

 __Co-founded a start-up__ in the online education.
-Generating 6 figure revenue in the span of 18 months ;
+Helping 50,000 students and generating 6 figure revenue in less than three years ;

-__Worked directly with clients__ in agencies, defining product scopes, goals, user's assumptions and pain points ;
+__Worked directly with clients__ in agencies, defining product scopes, goals, user's assumptions, and pain points ;

 __Led product feature design__ on a multi-million dollar e-commerce marketplace ;

 __Built fast responsive websites__ with HTML5, CSS, Javascript, responsive design and Agile methods ;

-__Designed aesthetic user interfaces__, mockups and prototypes of systems for websites and mobile applications ;
+__Designed aesthetic user interfaces__, sketches and prototypes of systems for websites and mobile applications ;

 __Performed user research activities__ with a design thinking and lean approach ;